MaxxGPT/ML-Model/README.md

 This module scans each record in the article table and find the associated Topic,Topic contribution percentage and NER attributes and save back to the same table as seperate columns.First time it will take some time for processing the entire dataset.
 Then it will take only latest records .
 Last processed record and date saved in a sepearte table called prediction_summary.
+See the deployment_instructions.doc file for more details.

 ### python predict.py ###